Schizophrenia Types: How Are They Different?

 Medically reviewed by Melissa Guarnaccia, LCSW

-Schizophrenia is a psychological disorder that affects the way people interpret reality.
+Schizophrenia is a personality disorder that affects the way people interpret reality, making it challenging for them to think, feel, and behave with clarity.
 It’s a chronic disorder that requires lifelong treatment.
-Untreated schizophrenia can result in serious challenges related to daily functioning, relationships, and overall well-being and even harm to self or other.
+People with schizophrenia that go untreated can result in serious challenges related to daily functioning, relationships, and overall well-being and even harm to self or others.
 However, seeking and sticking with the recommended treatment can allow those who experience this illness to live healthy lives.

-Getting familiar with this disorder’s key symptoms can help you know when to seek help if you’re experiencing them.
+Getting familiar with the key symptoms of this mental health condition can help you know when to seek help if you’re experiencing them.
 Since research suggests that early intervention could help improve long-term outcomes, this type of information can be important to become familiar with.
 If you’re wondering, “Do I have schizophrenia?” or are simply interested in educating yourself, read on for an overview of this illness and its former type classifications along with risk factors and treatment options.

 Living with schizophrenia can be challenging

 First, let’s begin with a brief overview of this condition.
 Schizophrenia is a serious mental illness that affects less than one percent of the US population.
 It’s characterized by episodes of symptoms that significantly affect thoughts and behavior by making it difficult for a person to tell the difference between real and unreal experiences.
-The frequency and intensity of these episodes can decrease with treatment and with age, and they may increase with stressful experiences and substance use.
+The frequency and intensity of these episodes can decrease with treatment and with age, and they may increase with stressful experiences and substance use (formerly substance “abuse”).

 Key symptoms of schizophrenia